polina-koval/BG/README.md

 (venv)$ pip install -r requirements.txt
 ```

 There is a file in the repo ".env.example", this file for use in local development.
-Duplicate this file as .env in the root of the project and update the environment variable SECRET_KEY.
+Duplicate this file as .env in the root of the project and update the environment variables SECRET_KEY, EMAIL_HOST_USER, EMAIL_HOST_PASSWORD.

 ```sh
 $ cp .env.example .env